vyapp/vy/BOOK.md

 ### Add/remove range selection one char right

-The Key-Command below add/remove selection from the range selection mark position.
+The keycommand below add/remove selection from the range selection mark position:

     <Control-l>